laurencamblackburn/engine-toolkit/minisite/docs.md

 ## Download the Engine Toolkit SDK

 To get started, you need to download the Engine Toolkit SDK.
-It contains tools that will be bundled into the Docker container when you deploy your engine to the Veritone platform.
+It contains the `engine` binrary that will be bundled into the Docker container when you deploy your engine to the Veritone platform.

+> **Did you know?** You only need to download the [latest release](https://github.com/veritone/engine-toolkit/releases/latest), there's no need to clone the repo.

 * [Download the Engine Toolkit SDK from our GitHub project](https://github.com/veritone/engine-toolkit/releases/latest)